 Yes.
+Whether you need a single-car carport or one for a whole fleet, we can help.
 We offer a wide range of stock and custom sizes, including carports that are 12 feet, 18 feet, 20 feet, 22 feet, and 24 feet wide.
 Triple-wide carports are built 26 feet, 28 feet, or 30 feet wide, but we can customize one up to 40 feet wide if needed.
 The lengths of our carports start out at 21 feet and increase in length in 5-foot increments.
 To make carports longer than 41 feet, we attach two carports end to end.
 We can even design carports to exceed 101 feet.
 We recommend the vertical roof style for any carport measuring 41 feet or longer.

 Yes, we can customize the size of each portable carport.
-To do so, we’ll charge you the price of the next largest standard-size carport.
+Whether you need a small carport or a large carport, we can work with you to deliver what you need, but to do so, we’ll charge you the price of the next largest standard-size carport.
 As an example, let’s say you need a carport that’s 17 feet wide.
 The standard widths are either 12 feet wide or 18 feet wide, so we’ll charge you for an 18-foot-wide carport.
 This same rule applies to the length: If you need the length to be 24 feet and the 26-foot-long model is too long, we can make the base 24 feet long, but we’ll charge you the price of a 26-foot-long carport.
 When figuring out the size of your carport, you should consider that when we say 26 feet long, that includes a 6-inch overhang on the front and back ends, making the exact base 25 feet in length.